hrokr/install_scripts/lessons-learned.md

 still gotta learn tmux and vim

-## Vimtutor -- why isn't that better know?!?
+## Vimtutor -- why isn't that better known?!?

+## Code folding to label sections -- well, that's useful.
+started with the zshrc file.